Botifython/website/index.md

+Botifython is a modern Python framework designed for SEO and AI integration, leveraging Nix Flakes for a reproducible, robust development environment.
+It focuses on automation, seamless setup, and scalable features.
+Built to handle the complexity of SEO tools while integrating advanced AI capabilities, this project ensures consistent environments across platforms, using automated updates and SSH keys to keep everything up-to-date with minimal manual intervention.

+The first step is getting Nix installed on your system.

 # Installing Nix on macOS or Windows

 This guide provides straightforward instructions for installing Nix on macOS or Windows using the Determinate Systems installer.